cunnie/writings/ways.md

 Later he talked about how unimaginative our concept of aliens were. &ldquo;Hollywood did a disservice when it came to portraying aliens, usually bipedal, existing in our environment, breathing our air.
 Aliens looked just like us, except with pointy ears, or different color skin.
 The differences were minimal.&rdquo;

-He continued, &ldquo;Gene Rodenberry, when he did Star Trek, once or twice had a flash of brilliance when it came to portraying aliens, but mostly it was fairly pedestrian:  Klingons, Vulcans, Romulans, Ferengi--they all looked like us, more or less.
+He continued, &ldquo;Gene Rodenberry, when he did Star Trek, once or twice had a flash of brilliance when it came to portraying aliens, but mostly it was fairly pedestrian:  Klingons, Vulcans, Romulans, Ferengi&mdash;they all looked like us, more or less.
 Same emotions too.
 Rodenberry was limited by his imagination and his budget.&rdquo;

 He suddenly changed topics.  &ldquo;The aliens don&rsquo;t have two feet.
 They don&rsquo;t have a physical existence in the way that we do.
 They are patterns that exist in certain frequencies.
 Certain drugs  can re-engineer the brain to become sensitive to those patterns.&rdquo;